Prescription monitoring program — Subject to funding — Duties of dispensers.

 (iii) No more frequently than once every three months and no less frequently than once every six months.

-(5) The department shall seek federal grants to support the activities described in chapter 259, Laws of 2007.
-The department may not require a practitioner or a pharmacist to pay a fee or tax specifically dedicated to the operation of the system.
+(5) The department shall continue to seek federal grants to support the activities described in chapter 259, Laws of 2007.
+The department may not require a practitioner or a pharmacist to pay a fee or tax specifically dedicated to the operation and management of the system.